cloudnative-pg/cloudnative-pg/docs/src/replica_cluster.md

   streaming using the `pg_basebackup` section or from a volume snapshot or an object store using the `recovery` section.
 - The continuous recovery part (`.spec.replica`) in the replica cluster.
-All you need to do is enable the replica mode through option `.spec.replica.enabled` and set the `externalClusters` name in the option `.spec.replica.source`.
+All you need to do is enable the replica mode through the `.spec.replica.enabled` option and set the `externalClusters` name in the `.spec.replica.source` option.

 #### Example using pg_basebackup